Umpqua Valley AVA: Soils

-The first post-prohibition estate winery in Oregon was established at HillCrest Vineyards in 1961, where the first Pinot Noir vines in Oregon were planted.
+drained.
+The flood plains are intensively used for irrigated specialty crops, including grapes.
+In comparison, the surrounding area is not part of the flood plains and consequently its soil is quite different.

+Viticulture

 In 1995 the first Tempranillo vines in Oregon were planted at Abacela resulting in the first 100% varietal Tempranillo wines in the Pacific Northwest.
-The first commercial Grüner Veltliner in the U.S. was produced in the Umpqua Valley AVA by Reustle-Prayer Rock Vineyards.
+In 2006, the first commercial production of the newly recognized American varietal, Grüner Veltliner, occurred in Umpqua Valley by Reustle-Prayer Rock Vineyards.